apache/spark/docs/sql-programming-guide.md

   </tr>
 </table>

+All other properties defined with `OPTIONS` will be regarded as Hive serde properties.

 ### Interacting with Different Versions of Hive Metastore

 One of the most important pieces of Spark SQL's Hive support is interaction with Hive metastore,